HOW TO APPLY TO THE GRADUATE PROGRAM

 A non-refundable fee of $85 is due at the time the online application is submitted.
 The Graduate School grants application fee waivers to members of select organizations listed on the GSAS website.
 If you believe that you are eligible for a needs-based fee waiver, please contact the Office of Admissions once you are prepared to submit the application online to request the application fee waiver.

-Applications are accepted through December 15, 2018 for FALL 2019 semester but applications received by December 1, 2018 will receive priority review for funded offers of admission.
+Applications are due by December 1st, 2019.
 The Biology Graduate Committee will meet in early December to review all completed applications.
-Spring admissions are rare, but will be considered on a case-by-case basis, please contact the Biology Graduate Program Coordinator if you are interested.
-No application will be accepted for review if submitted after December 15, 2018.
+Spring admissions are rare, but will be considered on a case-by-case basis.
+Please contact the Biology Graduate Program Coordinator if you are interested.

 Graduate School of Arts and Sciences Contact Information:

 Graduate School of Arts & Sciences

 Office of Admissions

 PO Box 400775

 583 New Cabell Hall

 Please see our FAQ section for the most common applicant questions.

 An applicant’s personal statement should answer the following questions: Why do you want to obtain a graduate degree?
 Which faculty research programs (laboratories) are of interest to you?